-Look-in – the “Junior TV Times” – was published every Thursday (eventually every Friday) between 1971 and 1994 and became the “must-have” kids’ magazine.
+Look-in – promoted as the “Junior TV Times” – was published every Thursday (eventually every Friday) between 1971 and 1994 and became the “must-have” kids’ magazine.

 The magazine was overseen by former TV21 editor Alan Fennell, who packed the pages with the best television-related comic strips and a breathless array of features and pin-ups.